Brown Butterscotch Pie

 - 1 vanilla bean, split lengthwise, seeds scraped and reserved and pod reserved (or 1 teaspoon vanilla extract)

-2 cups whole milk
+- 2 cups whole milk

-1 cupheavy cream
+- 1 cup heavy cream

-4 tablespoons unsalted butter (1/2 stick)
+- 4 tablespoons unsalted butter (1/2 stick)

-3/4 cup packed dark brown sugar
+- 3/4 cup packed dark brown sugar

-9 large egg yolks
+- 9 large egg yolks